UnitTestBot/kosat/docs/branching.md

 ## Branching heuristics

-Main goal is to decide which variable is going to be next decision variable.
-There are some basic approaches: simple, VSIDS, MTF.
+Main goal of these heuristics is to decide which variable is better for being next decision variable.
+There are some basic methods: first undefined, VSIDS, MTF.

-### Simple
+### First undefined

-We could just pick first undefined variable.
-But we don't use any information about problem, so it's not fast implementation, but easy to understand or code.
+We can choose first undefined variable.
+It is clear that in this case we don't use any information about results we got before.
+So this method is not quite effective as it's not flexible to changes we get during the solving process.

 ### VSIDS

 #### How VSIDS work?

-We start an array called `activity` which stores activity of each variable.
+We keep an array called `activity` which stores activity of each variable.
 VSIDS just takes first undefined variable with the highest activity.
 It's implemented by heap structure.
 We keep heap of potentially undefined variables.
-When it's time to choose variable we just get it from top of the heap.
+When it's time to choose variable we just get it from the top of the heap.
 But sometimes this variable can be already defined (it happens because of propagation).
-In this case we continue the process of removing variables from top of the heap until we get undefined one.
-This is the choice.
+In this case we continue the process of removing variables from the top of the heap until we get undefined one.
+This will be our choice.
-Heap is also updated when we clear trail.
-This happens because we undefine variables - so we need to be sure they would be stored in our heap.
+Besides, heap should be updated when we clear trail.
+This happens because we undefine variables - so we need to be sure they would be stored in our heap (i.e. if it's removed from heap - then we should add it).

 #### How we change activities?